-Deep social cleavages, along with the presence of significant social and economic differences across space, make Brazil particularly well-suited for studying the relationship between ethnoracial demography and public outcomes.
-Specifically, Brazil provides sufficient variation in the local predominance of racial groups to allow for clear empirical differentiation between different types of homogeneous communities (see Kustov and Pardelli, 2018).
-The country has a near-equal proportion of African and European descendants (50.74% negros7 and 47.73% brancos), and almost as many majority white as majority black municipalities, which may display similar levels of racial diversity while having different demographic compositions (Figure A2).
+scendants (50.74% negros6 and 47.73% brancos), and almost as many majority white as majority black municipalities, which may display similar levels of racial diversity while having different demographic compositions (Figure A2).
 Furthermore, Brazilian municipalities offer a large number of comparable cases that share the same electoral rules and exhibit wide variation in public outcomes, while providing distinct historical sources of variation in racial demography and public goods provision.

-As demonstrated by previous research in Brazil, more homogeneous Afro-descendant municipalities have worse public goods provision despite displaying largely similar levels of public spending as their counterparts (Kustov and Pardelli, 2018).
+As demonstrated by previous research in Brazil, more homogeneous Afro-descendant municipalities currently have worse public goods provision despite displaying largely similar levels of public spending as their counterparts (Kustov and Pardelli, 2018).
 These results highlight the limitations of intergroup behavioral strategies in explaining the patterns we observe, i.e., localities with similar levels of homogeneity but radically different outcomes.
 Furthermore, they emphasize the need to examine the determinants of spatial variation in racial demography and whether the latter is indeed causally related to public outcomes.
-To address these questions and verify whether racial demography and public outcomes have common antecedent factors, we exploit the historical variation in local state capacity and its association with the location of communities of runaway slaves across Brazil.
+To address these questions and test whether racial demography and public outcomes have common antecedent factors, we utilize the historical variation in local state capacity and its association with the subsequent trajectory of racial demography across Brazil.